Aliasing Models

 ```

-`original_model_requested` is always what the client originally sent. `resolved_model_used` is the final identifier that reached the provider API - after both routing and alias resolution.
+`routing_info.model` is what the client sent (after any routing rule rewrites). `routing_info.resolved_key_alias.model_id` is the final identifier that reached the provider API - after both routing and key-level alias resolution.
+When no key-level alias matches, `resolved_key_alias` is omitted and the wire model equals `routing_info.model`.